JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 }
 ```

-Once the synchronization job is running, you can update existing
+Once the synchronization job is running, use the job id from the response to
-entities/relationships using the job id of the response.
+send a request to update existing entities/relationships.

 **Sample request:**